 5. Make Money Blogging by Selling Membership

-If your blog is sort of professional and you want to monetize without digital products ads or sponsored posts, why not sell membership plans?
+If your blog is sort of professional and you want to monetize without digital product ads or sponsored posts, why not sell membership plans?

-Examples of professionals sites selling membership to interested visitors are: – the Bloggers Association of Kenya, The Founder Magazine, and Bizna among other blogs.
+Examples of professional sites selling membership to interested visitors are: – the Bloggers Association of Kenya, The Founder Magazine, and Bizna among other blogs.

 The best part about selling membership on your website is, that you can project the exact amount to expect in the next month or year.

 To make it more enticing, also include awards for whatever profession you are dealing in.
 Could be business, Forex accountancy, or HR.